 👉 Wisconsin Inspection: Find out more about home inspections in Wisconsin here.

 A title settlement fee is paid to the title company that acts as the settlement agent at closing.
 It covers the administrative cost of closing and is separate from the net property value.
 This fee includes escrow fees, land survey fees, notary fees, deed preparation fees, etc. The title settlement fee in Wisconsin differs from company to company.

-The buyer generally covers the title settlement fee in Wisconsin and it ranges from $550 to $750.
+The seller generally covers the title settlement fee in Wisconsin, and it ranges from $250 to $500.

 Lender’s Title Insurance:

 A lender’s title insurance generally protects the mortgage lender financing your transaction from someone claiming a right to your house.
 It is issued for the loan amount given to the buyer, and as the debt reduces, so does the liability.

 When purchasing a house using a mortgage or a loan, you will need a lender’s title policy in Wisconsin.

 » Reverse Mortgage Lenders in Wisconsin: Here are the best mortgage lenders in Wisconsin to help you finance your new home.